 - National Insurance Institute Disability Circular (Disabled Child) No. 1916 from 20.02.2014 - Highlights and updates on when disability can be determined in absentia.
 Refreshed guidance and updates on medical issues.

-- Rights Booklet for Children on the Autism Spectrum from Diagnosis Until Adolescence, March 2014 on the ALUT website
+- Rights Booklet for Children on the Autism Spectrum from Diagnosis through Adolescence on the ALUT website

 - English translation and maintenance by The Shira Pransky Project.